andrew1007/mrfa-demo/article/part3.md

 Memoizing operations in data structures is the last piece of the puzzle for highly optimized applications that are fast and maintainable.
 But memoizing operations that are derived from (essentially) a mini database is difficult.
 It requires an intuitive understanding of how the state tree changes as data is mutated, added, and removed from it.

-## Commenting on the React Compiler
-There is plenty of talk about a new feature: The [React Compiler](https://react.dev/learn/react-compiler).
-It markets itself as the answer to suppressing useless rerenders "for free".
-But in reality, a technology like this is not a free pass to be undisciplined.
-Poorly-designed apps have useless rerenders embedded within their DNA.
-No novel technology (short of AI code refactoring) will ever fix foundational performance issues.
-That being said, learning effective memoization and designing normalized state trees are still a worthy endeavor, because of the following:

-- It is platform-agnostic.
-Any technology, library, or framework will benefit from this knowledge.
-- The performance gains in React are massive, which will be thoroughly proven in part 4.

 ## Seeing State Tree as Nodes

 Mutations are easiest to understand when `state` is treated like nodes in a tree data structure.
 Moving forward, a colored node will denote a node that will fail strict equality; either a change in value, reference, or both.

 A new state tree is required when updating state.
 But the word "new" isn't a granular descriptor.
 Only the root node needs to be replaced in order for it to be defined as a "new tree".
-Subtree nodes don't have to change; neither reference nor value.
+Subtree nodes don't have to change reference nor value.
 The existing nodes just need to be connected to a new root node.
 Revisit the reducer function in `makeProvider`.

 ```typescript
 const reducer = (state, action) => ({